 The Dodd-Frank Act required the CFTC to establish a CFTC Whistleblower Office.

 What are the major provisions of the Dodd-Frank Act’s Commodity Exchange Act whistleblower law?

 The significant provisions of the Commodity Exchange Act’s whistleblower law are:

-- The ability of qualified whistleblower to obtain a financial reward, similar to other qui tam reward laws, including the False Claims Act and the IRS whistleblower program.
+- The ability of a qualified whistleblower to obtain a financial reward is similar to other qui tam reward laws, including the False Claims Act and the IRS whistleblower program.
 The law is nearly identical to the SEC whistleblower law, and the two agencies cooperate on investigations.

 - Financial rewards are available to non-U.S. citizens who blow the whistle on potential commodity frauds that occur outside the United States, including areas such as the manipulation of foreign currency exchanges.

 - A broad “related action” provision permitting for the payment of rewards based on sanctions obtained from other law enforcement agencies